 Tips and Best Practices for WordPress Web Design

 Web design covers a lot more than just aesthetic considerations.
-When planning out your website’s design, you need to take a lot of factors into consideration, including ease-of-use, navigation, and branding.
+When planning out your website’s design, you need to take a lot of factors into consideration, including ease-of-use, navigation, search engine optimization, and branding.

-If you pay attention to all of those elements, you’ll end up with a site that’s not only a pleasure to look at, but also to use.
+If you pay attention to all of those elements, you’ll end up with a WordPress website design that’s not only a pleasure to look at, but also to use.
 That last part is essential, because usability is a deciding factor when it comes to keeping visitors engaged and coming back to your site.

-In this article, we’ll introduce you to several tips for WordPress design, along with best practices for you to keep in mind the next time you’re working on a new project or updating your site.
+In this article, we’ll introduce you to several tips for WordPress design, along with best practices for you to keep in mind the next time you’re working on a new website design with WordPress.
 Let’s get to work!

 What Are Web Design Best Practices?